aacfox/RMST/README.md

 # RMST
 C++ Implementation of [a randomized expected linear time MST algorithm by D. Karger et al(1995)](./README.md#randomized-om-mst-algo).
->[!CAUTION]
+> [!caution]
->Time complexity is currently semilinear because I'm struggling with the last of the subroutines of the algorithm.
+> Time complexity is currently semilinear because I'm struggling with the last of the subroutines of the algorithm.

 For more eleborate discussion you may directly follow to [the wiki](https://aacfox.github.io/RMST/).